The Career Test Guide: How You Can Use Assessment And Aptitude Tests To Your Advantage

 2. Verbal Reasoning

-3. Abstract Reasoning 4.Mechanical Aptitude
+3. Abstract Reasoning

-4. Spatial Reasoning
+5. Spatial Reasoning

-5. Logical Reasoning
+6. Logical Reasoning

-6. Situational Judgement
+7. Situational Judgement

-Career Assessments: What are they?
+Career Assessments: What Are They?

 Career assessments are a great tool to help you choose a career path that suits your personality.
 These tests place less emphasis on skills and focus more on your preferences, habits and lifestyle.
 It can be difficult to see yourself clearly.
 A career assessment will help you identify your strengths and can connect you with a job that leverages those strengths.